The basic income we want

 Meaningful consultation with diverse rights holders can help facilitate inclusive and effective design, implementation, and outcomes, as well as ensure that no one is left behind.

 BIYC believes a basic income should be a central part of any approach to economic and social justice.
 We also know that basic income is not a one-size-fits-all, silver bullet solution.
 While having cash is incredibly important, basic income is not a substitute for other progressive social policies and programs, including a living wage, healthcare, education, pharmacare, or affordable housing.
+This means that until we have the basic income we want, BIYC advocates also for:

 We want our work to complement - rather than compete with - other movements and organizers who share our values.
 With this in mind, BIYC strives to work in solidarity with and alongside other activist projects that advance equity and justice.